sha-md/London-Fire-Brigade-Response-Analysis/README.md

 It applies **data cleaning, feature engineering, and ML modeling** to estimate and visualize emergency response times — and even forecast trends up to **2030**.

 ---

+##  Business Objective

+The goal of this project is to help the **London Fire Brigade (LFB)** gain actionable insights into its emergency response operations and identify factors causing delays.

+By analyzing historical incident and mobilisation data, the project aims to:
+- Understand how **response times vary** by borough, time of day, and incident type
+- Predict **expected arrival times** for new emergency calls
+- Forecast **future trends** in response performance (up to 2030)
+- Support **strategic resource planning** and station-level optimization

+From a business standpoint, improving response time not only enhances **public safety** and **operational efficiency**, but also reduces **property damage** and strengthens community trust in emergency services.

+--

 ##  Streamlit Web App